Pittsburgh Synagogue Rabbi Jeffrey Myers’ Final Blog Post Before Shooting Spoke Of Celebrating The Joy In Life

 In fact, the name of the Tree of Life Synagogue is itself an English translation of its original Hebrew name: L’Simcha.
 A “Simcha” in Judaism is celebration or a party – that is, the same joyous events that Myers spoke of in his blog post.

 Elsewhere on his blog, Myers is unafraid to discuss politics.
 And indeed, in what may have been a horrifying bit of foreshadowing, back in July Myers wrote about gun control.
-In a blog post entitled “We Deserve Better,” Myers called out politicians who speak of the need for reliable gun control in the wake of mass shootings, but then conveniently forget about it once the news has died down.
+In a blog post titled “We Deserve Better,” Myers called out politicians who speak of the need for reliable gun control in the wake of mass shootings, but then conveniently forget about it once the news has died down.

 “Unless there is a dramatic turnaround in the mid-term elections, I fear that that the status quo will remain unchanged, and school shootings will resume.
 I shouldn’t have to include in my daily morning prayers that God should watch over my wife and daughter, both teachers, and keep them safe.
 Where are our leaders?”